rosmo-robot/smartcar_shield/README.md

 - [License](#license)

 ## Description
-This repository, includes everything necessary to set up a Smartcar platform.
+This repository, includes everything necessary to set up a Smartcar 2.0.
 The Smartcar, is a vehicular educational platform, which enables the user to develop various robotic applications in an affordable, pedagogic and easy way.
-It is intended for persons with basic programming knowledge and little to no experience of electronics, mechanics or robotics.
-More experienced users, should also find this approach convenient, due to its open source nature, high level API and object oriented design.
+It is intended to be accessible for persons with basic programming knowledge and little to no experience of electronics.
+It additionally supports the needs of more experienced uses.

-## Hardware
-Despite the software being hardware-agnostic, historically, development has been based on specific hardware.
-Initially, the **Smartcar shield** was used on top of an Arduino, using cheap car kits.
-This setup will be referred to as `shield` or `v1`.

-Since the winter of 2019, a new platform was developed from scratch, using the WiFi and Bluetooth enabled ESP32 as the vehicle's "brain".
-This setup will be referred to as `platform` or `v2` and will be considered the default one from now on.
-It offers greater robustness and many more possibilities, as it offers out-of-the-box connectivity.

-### Smartcar 1.0 (Current)
+### Smartcar 1.0 (Existing)

 ![smartcar platform](https://i.imgur.com/cFrq2Wj.jpg)